r0zetta/twitter_gather/README.md

 ---
 # How to use twitter_user_analysis.ipynb
 Use twitter_user_analysis.ipynb to analyze a single Twitter account.
 Edit the target field in the notebook to change the account analyzed.
-Each time it is run, it will create a directory with the screen_name of the user queried under user_analysis.
+Each time it is run, it will create a directory with the _screen_name_ of the user queried under the _user_analysis/_ directory.
 It stores downloaded data in this directory.
-If you want to re-run a user analysis, delete or rename the relevant directory.
+If you want to re-run a user analysis with updated information, delete or rename the relevant directory.

 ---
 # Y NO twitter_no_rl_tool.py?